percona/community/content/contribute/help-wanted.md

 ---
-title: "Help Wanted"
+title: "Get Involved"
-description: "We welcome open source contributors in Percona community and encourage participating in different activities: contributing code and fixing bugs, writing blog posts and creating video content.
-We also offer valuable gifts for contributing."
+description: "We welcome open source contributors in Percona community and encourage participating in different activities: contributing code and fixing bugs, writing blog posts and creating video content."
 images:
   - pages/HelpWanted.jpg
 ---

-Want to contribute to open source and earn a valuable gift from Percona?
-Help us with the most wanted content and code, and join the ranks of contributors.
-On this page, we gathered some tasks that we offer you to accomplish.
-In exchange for that, you will gain not only the feeling of belonging to the big open source community, but also get some enjoyable gift from Percona Community Team.
-Just contact us at community-team@percona.com.
+All of Percona's software is open source, which means we accept and value contributions.
+We also know that open source is more than code, so we emphasize all kinds of contributions, including:

+- Writing a blog post
+- Answering questions on the [Percona Forum](https://forums.percona.com/)
+- Creating a video tutorial or giving a talk on how to use Percona software
+- Contributing to documentation
+- Submitting and helping close bug reports

+Ready to join the ranks of contributors?

+On this page we have a few ideas but don't feel limited to what's listed here.
+We also like to reward contributors from time to time with Percona swag and other tokens of our gratitude.

+Need help contributing?
+Have questions?
+Just contact the Percona Community Team at community-team@percona.com.

 ## Code